The migration of legacy product data into new or existing PIMs

 Data migration is the process of transferring data from one digital storage system to another, which involves defining the scope, profiling, selecting, preparing, extracting, transforming and loading data.

 It is important to highlight the differences between data migration, data integration and data conversion.
-Before executing the data migration project, data may need to be modified or transformed.
-This is known as data conversion.
+At the start of the data migration project, data may need to be modified or transformed, which is known as data conversion.
 The process of combining data from different sources into a single, unified view refers to data integration.
 As such, conversion and integration form only a sub-category of tasks within a data migration project.

 What is a Data Migration Strategy?